What kind of place should Scotland be, what key characteristics should our country have, and how should we present ourselves to the world?

 In this context, we need to be in the business of shaping Scotland's future, and exploring the options and means that will achieve the best possible results for as many of our citizens as possible.

 Our approach to this stresses the dual importance of both People and Place.
-We are now exploring some of the most current issues debated in Scottish politics such as Scotland’s Towns, Scotland’s Cities, Public Service Reform and Community Empowerment.
+We are exploring some of the key issues debated in Scottish politics such as Scotland’s Towns, Scotland’s Cities, Public Service Reform and Community Empowerment.
 Advocating research by our board members in these particular areas has ensured that the CSPP is engaged in the policy development process delivering innovative, fresh thinking.
 For more on how the CSPP develops policy proposals and helps shape debate, read our ‘What We Do’ page.

 Some of the ways in which we have developed political reach and profile are: